sradics/digital-garden/_notes/Team Genius.md

 ---
 It takes time and effort to incorporate new members into a team.
 While this happens, the team may slow, or even stop. — location: [1698](kindle://book?action=open&asin=B00OG8AXKO&location=1698) ^ref-6244

 ---
+•      Having more members creates the opportunity for a greater division of labor; this in turn allows for more task specialization.42 •      Having more members also creates a larger pool of aggregate team knowledge and experience.43 •      The larger the inventory of slack resources at hand, the more the team is prepared to deal with changing circumstances. — location: [1759](kindle://book?action=open&asin=B00OG8AXKO&location=1759) ^ref-25585

+---
+It takes time and effort to incorporate new members into a team.
+While this happens, the team may slow, or even — location: [1772](kindle://book?action=open&asin=B00OG8AXKO&location=1772) ^ref-4430

+---
 in which individual and collective performance is inextricably tied, and individual contributions are difficult to assess, individuals—knowing that their efforts can’t be isolated—will often slack off and contribute less than their best efforts.
 In psychology, this phenomenon is known as social loafing; in economics it’s free riding. — location: [1700](kindle://book?action=open&asin=B00OG8AXKO&location=1700) ^ref-54867